-In the synoptic evolution of the New Year's Day Storm in NORA10 and WRF, we observe a clear orographic influence on the storm.
-In particular, we found a separation of the cyclone core from its warm sector below 850 hPa, a synoptic evolution similar to the one described in Bjerknes and Solberg (1922).
+- In the synoptic evolution of the New Year's Day Storm in NORA10 and WRF, we observe a clear orographic influence on the storm.
+In particular, we found a separation of the cyclone core from its warm sector below 850hPa, a synoptic evolution similar to the one described in Bjerknes and Solberg (1922).
 However, the extent to which the formation of the warm-air seclusion was forced or accelerated by the orography remains unclear.
-Levels above 850 hPa did not experience an orographically forced cut-off of a pocket of warm air from the warm sector but still see a warm-air seclusion.
-To assess the impact of orography on the storm, we in the following compare simulations in which we either replaced the Scandinavian peninsula by ocean, or doubled the height of the Scandes.
+Levels above 850hPa did not experience an orographically forced cut-off of a pocket of warm air from the warm sector but still see a warm-air seclusion.
+To assess the impact of orography on the storm, we performed sensitivity analyses in in the following compare simulations in which we either replaced the Scandinavian - peninsula by ocean("Ocean" simulation), or doubled the height of the Scandes("Double" simulation).

 These changes to the orography have surprisingly little impact on the evolution of the storm (Fig. 7).
 In particular, these simulations demonstrate that the warm-air seclusion would have formed even in the absence of orography (Fig. 7a).
 Without orography, the warm sector would have deformed to a long arched filament on 850hPa (mark A in Fig. 7a), indicating an ongoing occlusion process independent from orography.
-The Scandes however accelerated this deforming and separation in an orographic occlusion process.
+The Scandes however accelerated this deforming and separation in an on the northern side of the seclusion without orographic influence - (Figs. 2h; 7).
+The structure of the wind field around the poisonous tail however are largely unaffected by the orography (not shown), and in particular unaffected by the landfall and decay of the storm's warm sector.